rachelgabrielli-pm/lucio-r2/README.md

 ### Key architecture decisions

-**Backend pre-computes, Lucio reasons.** Weekly KPIs (Key Performance Indicators) — gross sales, consistency, approval rate — are calculated by the backend from raw data.
-The LLM (Large Language Model) never sees raw SQL (Structured Query Language) — it receives structured, pre-aggregated signals.
+**Backend pre-computes, Lucio reasons.** Weekly KPIs (Key Performance Indicators) (gross sales, consistency, approval rate) are calculated by the backend from raw data.
+The LLM never sees raw SQL, it receives structured, pre-aggregated signals.
 This reduces token usage, improves accuracy, and keeps the AI focused on reasoning rather than arithmetic.

 **Slim merchant context.** With 136 merchants in the dataset, passing all merchant data to the LLM would exceed rate limits.
 Lucio receives only the top 40 merchants by repayment pace ratio, with only the fields relevant to classification and ICP building.

 **Extended thinking for classification.** Steps 1 and 2 use Claude's extended thinking mode (`budget_tokens: 3000–4000`).
-The chain of thought is logged and visible in the Streamlit UI — making Lucio's decisions auditable and debuggable.
+The chain of thought is logged and visible in the Streamlit UI, making Lucio's decisions auditable and debuggable.

 **No MCP (Model Context Protocol) for V0.** The digest already contains the context Lucio needs to answer follow-up questions.
 MCP would only be needed for free-form queries requiring new data lookups at conversation time (V1+ roadmap).
 For V0, context-in-prompt is sufficient and faster to ship.

 **WhatsApp over dashboard.** Partners don't log into R2's systems.
 They live in WhatsApp.
-Lucio finds them where they already are — mirroring the delivery model R2 uses for Rita on the merchant side.
+Lucio finds them where they already are, mirroring the delivery model R2 uses for Rita on the merchant side.

 ---